 Our students are taught in Spanish to learn how to recite; the alphabet, days of the week, weather conditions, and numbers up to 31.
 Parents will be delighted to hear their children singing our greeting song “¡Buenos Dias! ¿Comó Estás?” as well as the Christmas songs, “Cascabel” and “Feliz Navidad”.

-The DARE program is part of the fifth grade curriculum.
+The LEAD program, which means Law Enforcement Against Drugs is part of the fifth grade curriculum.
 It is presented by a police officer from Denville.